Strong pathwise solution and large deviation principle for the stochastic Boussinesq equations with partial diffusion term: Introduction

-In the second part of the paper, we turn to proving the global existence of strong pathwise solution of the system \eqref{Equ1.1} forced by additive noise in dimension two, extending the global existence result \cite{Chae} to the stochastic case.
+The main contribution of this paper is to obtain the global existence of strong pathwise solution of the system \eqref{Equ1.1} with large initial data forced by additive noise in dimension two.
+We mention that the diffusion term $\Delta u$ plays an essential role throughout the proof.
 Here, we use a stochastic analogue of logarithmic Gronwall's lemma to show that $\sup_{t\in [0,\xi\wedge T]}\|\nabla w, \nabla\theta\|_{L^{4}}<\infty$, where $w={\rm curl}u$ and $\xi$ is the maximal existence time of the strong pathwise solution.
 However, unlike in \cite{Glatt-Holtz}, this estimate is not sufficient for our case to conclude that $\xi=\infty$ a.s. since $\xi$ might not be a blow-up time under this norm.
 To overcome the difficulty, we establish a non-blowup criterion for the solution in the stochastic case, which shows that once we built the bound of the gradient of the solution in $L^{\infty}$ that can be controlled by $\|\nabla w\|_{L^{4}}$ and $\|\nabla u\|_{L^{2}}$ using the Sobolev embedding and the Biot-Savart law, the global result will follow.
 We point out that the coupled constitution makes the proof of the bound $\sup_{t\in [0,\xi\wedge T]}\|\nabla w, \nabla\theta\|_{L^{4}}$ more complex compared to the Euler equation \cite{Glatt-Holtz}, more technique estimates are required, see Proposition 5.2.